fourstix/Elfos-TMS9118-Demos/docs/CREATEIMAGE.md

   Copyright (c) 2022 by Gaston Williams

   Sun Rasterfile Image Specification
-  Copyright (c) 1989 Sun Microsystems
+  Copyright (c) 1989 by Sun Microsystems

   Many thanks to the original authors for making their designs and code available as open source.